 By far the most popular tourist destination in Peru, Cusco is a terrific place to enjoy your honeymoon while knocking a few items off your bucket list.

-For the adventurous couple, there are several places around Cusco to go trekking, the most famous of which being the 4-day, 3-night ascent to Machu Picchu.
+For the adventurous couple, there are several places around Cusco and the Sacred Valley to go trekking, the most famous of which being the 4-day, 3-night ascent to Machu Picchu.

-If you’re more of a comfort-seeking sightseer, you might prefer to arrive to Machu Picchu by the Belmond Hiram Bingham Train, which offers exquisite food and an open champagne bar.
+If you’re more of a comfort-seeking sightseer, you might prefer to arrive to Machu Picchu by the Belmond Hiram Bingham Train, which offers exquisite food and the height of luxury both on the way to Aguas Calientes and on the return trip from the Inca ruins.

 In addition to Machu Picchu, Cusco has many natural and manmade wonders.
 The city of Cusco is captivating in its rich blend of ancient and modern culture, while the nearby Sacred Valley combines picturesque landscapes with fascinating history.